gt-sse-center/autora-user-cookiecutter/{{ cookiecutter.__project_slug }}/readmes/README_FIREBASE_super_experiment.md

 firebase deploy
 ```

-This will deploy the experiment to firebase and you will get a link where participants can access it.
+This will deploy the experiment to firebase, and you will get a link where participants can access it.